AMythStudio/A-Myth-Studio-Scripts/README.md

 # A-Myth-Studio-Scripts
 Welcome to the GitHub page for our roblox group: A Myth Studio!
-Here are examples of scripts used to make our game function.
+Here are samples of various scripts used to make our game function.